FAIR Legal & Estate Guide

 Get clarity before mediation or settlement talks

-Mediation and settlement discussions work better when both sides understand what property is included, which date is being valued, and which market definition applies.
+Mediation and settlement work better when both sides understand what property is included, which date is being valued, and which value basis applies.

 • Confirm whether counsel or the mediator wants fair market value, replacement value, orderly liquidation value, or another defined basis.